apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

 To get the full benefit of type safe formatting it is necessary to provide type specific formatting functions which are called when a value of that type is formatted.
 This is how type specific knowledge such as the names of enumeration values are encoded in a single location.
-Additional type specific formatting can be provided via the :token:`extension` field.
+Additional type specific formatting can be provided via the :token:`~format:extension` field.
 Without this, special formatting requires extra functions and additional work at the call site, rather than a single consolidated formatting function.

 To provide a formatter for a type :code:`V` the function :code:`bwformat` is overloaded.
 The signature would look like this::